JetpackJackson/farin-colors/readme.md

-# Farin theme for Neovim
+# Farin theme (and more) for Neovim
-Farin theme added into Neovim kinda
+Farin theme for Kitty added into Neovim kinda
+Still a WIP

 Generated with vimcolors.org